neptune-ai/docs/docs/getting-started/quick-starts/how-to-monitor-live.rst

 .. note::

-    If you configured your Neptune API token correctly, as described in |Configure Neptune API token on your system|, you can skip ``api_token`` argument:
+    If you configured your Neptune API token correctly, as described in :ref:`Configure Neptune API token on your system <how-to-setup-api-token>`, you can skip ``api_token`` argument:

     .. code:: python